revskill10/apollo-test/README.md

-# Fusion.js application
+# Fusion.js boilerplate

-Welcome to your Fusion.js application.
-Get started by running the application with `yarn dev` in a terminal.

-Visit our documentation at: https://fusionjs.com
+A kitchen-sink boilerplate for your next project.

 ## Demo